JohnSmithCoder1/ToddleTime/README.md

 # Toddle Time

-Toddler Time is a simple flash card game for helping toddlers learn about animals, foods, numbers, and shapes in a fun and interactive way.
+Toddle Time is a simple flash card game for helping toddlers learn about animals, foods, numbers, and shapes in a fun and interactive way.

 ## Built With